Find a Registered Dental Hygienist

 Oral management implications

-• When entering a room where it is known that a patient/client has active untreated or incompletely treated pulmonary TB, healthcare professionals should wear personal respiratory protective devices capable of filtering submicron particles (fitted N-95 respirator).
-Standard precautions are insufficient to prevent transmission of the Mycobacterium tuberculosis, and ordinary surgical/procedure masks are not designed to protect against airborne transmission of M. tuberculosis.
+• When entering a room where it is known that a patient/client has untreated or incompletely treated pulmonary TB, healthcare professionals should wear personal respiratory protective devices capable of filtering submicron particles (fitted N-95 respirator).
+Standard precautions are insufficient to prevent transmission of Mycobacterium tuberculosis, and ordinary surgical/procedure masks are not designed to protect against airborne transmission of M. tuberculosis.

-• In the case of oral TB (see below), it is possible, but unlikely, for oral health professionals to contract infection through contact with living tubercle bacilli.
+• In the case of oral TB disease (see below), it is possible, but unlikely, for oral health professionals to contract infection through contact with living tubercle bacilli.
 Direct invasion through mucous membranes or breaks in the skin may rarely occur.

 • Various anti-tuberculosis drugs should prompt careful choice of analgesics.
 For patients/clients taking isoniazid, acetaminophen should be avoided (due to hepatotoxicity).
-Aspirin (ASA) should avoided in patients/clients taking streptomycin or amikacin (due to kidney toxicity).
+Aspirin (ASA) should avoided in patients/clients taking streptomycin or amikacin (due to kidney toxicity).10

 • While a tuberculosis vaccine (BCG) exists, it is not widely used in Canada and the USA (beyond select populations at elevated risk, such as certain First Nations and Inuit populations) given the relatively low prevalence of TB in these countries, as well as issues associated with the vaccine itself.
 Thus, BCG immunization is not generally considered a preventive measure for Ontario healthcare workers, but may be considered on an individual basis in at-risk settings.